diku-dk/futhark/docs/c-api.rst

     * For arrays: ``free``, ``shape``, ``values``, ``new``.

     * For opaques: ``free``, ``store``, ``restore``.

+  * For opaques that are actually records (including tuples):

+    * The list of fields, including their type and a projection function.
+The field ordering here is the one used expected by the *new* function.

+    * The name of the C *new* function for creating a record from field values.

 Manifests are defined by the following JSON Schema: